For Patients & Visitors

 MHPH now has a dedicated Infection Control Coordinator working 4 to 5 days a week to decrease that the impact that COVID-19 has on the business, its staff and consumers.

 Regular updates to staff, medical practitioners and other consumers regarding updates and changes to working routines and environments.
-Daily meetings with Hospital Director and ICC to discuss issues, goals and review new systems that have been put in place.

 Communication with Consumers

 Constant communication through social media, MHPH website and communication with patients at pre-admission phone calls regarding our actions with COVID-19.